 The above explanation fully describes Columbia's Loan Repayment Assistance Program.
 As questions of application arise, they will be resolved on the basis of the above explanation in light of relevant prior interpretations.
-A prior interpretation or an administrator's suggested or proposed application shall not be binding unless it is a final ruling on the request for interpretation or application and is in writing and issued by the Chief Financial and Strategy Officer, or, if appealed, by the Chair of the Public Interest Activities Committee, the Chair of the LRAP Appeals Subcommittee of the Public Interest Activities, or the Dean of the Law School.
+A prior interpretation or an administrator's suggested or proposed application shall not be binding unless it is a final ruling on the request for interpretation or application and is in writing and issued by the Associate Dean for Finance, Strategy, and Operations, or, if appealed, by the Chair of the Public Interest Activities Committee, the Chair of the LRAP Appeals Subcommittee of the Public Interest Activities, or the Dean of the Law School.